 Beginning of any semester for pre-occupational curriculum.
-Fall semester for occupational curriculum.
+Fall semester for occupational curriculum on the WCC.
+Fall and Spring semesters for occupational curriculum on the FCC.

 Age: Minimum of 17 years of age for entrance into pre-occupational curriculum.
 18 years old for entrance into occupational program curriculum.